Andiry/nova/README.md

 * NOVA only works on x86-64 kernels.
 * NOVA does not currently support extended attributes or ACL.
 * NOVA requires the underlying block device to support DAX (Direct Access) feature.
-* Applications can write to a file, or mmap a file and load/store the file directly, but not at the same time, i.e. writing to a mmaped file is disallowed, because write is copy-on-write (out-of-place) while mmap is DAX (in-place).
-* NOVA currently supports up to 256 snapshots.

 [NVSL]: http://nvsl.ucsd.edu/ "http://nvsl.ucsd.edu"
 [POSIXtest]: http://www.tuxera.com/community/posix-test-suite/